 In order to qualify for a subsistence allowance, the employee must be required to spend at least one night away from his usual place of residence.
 Subsistence allowance payments are excluded from remuneration and are never subject to PAYE, irrespective whether the actual payment exceeds the limits.

 Payments that exceed the limits will be assessed by SARS.

-The following are the limits for subsistence allowances for the 2013/2014 tax year:
+The following are the deemed expense amounts for subsistence allowances for the 2014/2015 tax year:

 Travel within the Republic: